Stirling

 Stirling has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No infrastructure changes identified by AreaSearch will impact the area.
-Key projects include Molonglo Group Centre to Town Centre Transition, Fetherston Weston, Canberra Hospital Master Plan, and The Centenary Hospital for Women and Children Expansion Project.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that might impact this area.
+Notable projects include Molonglo Group Centre to Town Centre Transition, Fetherston Weston, Canberra Hospital Master Plan, and The Centenary Hospital for Women and Children Expansion Project, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.